gianlucb/Demo_EthToken/README.md

 # Demo Dapp - Simple Token on Ethereum

-Simple application composed by a web page that transfer a simple Token.
+Simple application composed by a web page that transfers a simple custom Token.
 The web application uses a JS library to interact with a local Ethereum node ([Ganache](http://truffleframework.com/ganache/))

 ## Structure